 (f) the directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

 Pursuant to Regulations 34 of SEBI (Listing Obligation and Disclosure Requirement)Management Discussion and Analysis Report for the year under review is presented in aseparate segment which is forming part of the Annual Report.

-Pursuant to section 134 (3)(m) of the Companies Act 2013 the particulars in respectof conservation of energy technology absorption and foreign exchange earnings & outgoare furnished in Annexure I and form a part of this report.
+Pursuant to Section 134 (3)(m) of the Companies Act 2013 the particulars in respectof conservation of energy technology absorption and foreign exchange earnings & outgoare furnished in Annexure VI and form a part of this report.

 The Company does not have any subsidiary in terms of provisions of Companies Act 2013.